aaronksaunders/acs_class_examples_1/README.md

 ===
 The purpose of this repo is to provide an application template as a starter to build native, cross-platform, cloud enabled application on the Appcelerator Platform.

-###This application demonstrates the following Features
+###This Application Demonstrates the Following Features
 * Creating Appcelerator Cloud Services Event Objects
 * Creating Appcelerator Cloud Services Custom Objects (Closet and Clothes)
 * Creating Appcelerator Cloud Services Custom Objects with Relationships ( Between Closet and Clothes )